tajawal/code-challenge/TL.md

 The objective of this challenge is to parse a log file and do some analysis on it.
 It should be an easy task for anyone with basic programming skills.
 The challenge must be solved in PHP.

-Unit tests are highly appreciated but not a must.

 Sample log can be downloaded here: [https://goo.gl/MKmKNG](https://goo.gl/MKmKNG)

 ## Requirements & output